 Dried or fresh fruit - I opted to keep this recipe 100% savory, but fruit is a lovely addition to kale salad.
 Try chopped apple or sliced peaches or pear.
 Dried cranberries, raisins, apricots or goji berries are also nice.
 If the dried fruit is hard, soak in water for a few minutes to soften.
 Then drain and toss with the other ingredients.

-Spicy - we also enjoy this dressing with extra red pepper flakes AND red pepper flakes sprinkled directly in the kale salad.
+Spicy - we also enjoy the dressing with extra red pepper flakes AND red pepper flakes sprinkled directly on the kale salad.
 A squeeze of sriracha or other chile sauce is good, too.
 Have fun with it!

 Kale salad is best enjoyed the day it's made, allowing a few hours for the flavors to mingle.

 Serve kale salad cool but not ice cold.
 This actually comes in handy if you're preparing the salad in advance to carry to a party or backyard cookout.